-First we had to push our bikes up the steep gravel road.
-Fortunately the day started with a descent and it remained reasonably flat.
-In the first village passed we bought food, a huge white bread without any taste or salt that would take us 4 days to finish.
+First, we had to push our bikes up the steep gravel road.
+Fortunately, the day started with a descent and remained reasonably flat.
+In the first village passed, we bought food, a huge white bread without any taste or salt that would take us four days to finish.
 The stores were all without signs or even windows, so they were impossible to find without asking around.
 All old people in the village drove around in small three-wheeled cars with a trunk.
-Realistically there was only place for one person in the front, but typically there were two.
-It were Piaggio's with a scooter engine.
-Yesterday we had also seen a couple.
+Realistically there was only place for one person in the front, but typically two people were sitting there.
+The vehicles were Piaggios with a scooter engine.
+The day before we had also seen a couple.

 The route passed via Siena to Florence.
-Until Siena the road would be flat, then it would be another 50 km.
-About 10 km before Siena we overtook a man dragging a cart behind his bike with a microwave in it.
+Until Siena, the road would be flat, then it would be another 50 km.
+About 10 km before Siena, we overtook a man dragging a cart behind his bike with a microwave in it.
 He lived in Siena and told us there were two roads to Florence.
-The first was nice and hilly, the other one shorter, flatter, and more ugly.
+The first was nice and hilly, the other shorter, flatter, and more ugly.
 We chose the hilly road.
-Because we hadn't planned to cycle here, today's road was not in my GPS.
-Upon leaving Siena we noticed a sign 'Florence 75'.
-It turned out we hadn't added all the distances correctly and it indeed was still 75 instead of 50 km.
+Because we hadn't planned to cycle here, today's route was not in my GPS.
+Upon leaving Siena, we noticed a sign 'Florence 75'.
+It turned out we hadn't added all the distances correctly, and it indeed was still 75 instead of 50 km.

-We didn't know the exact directions for the hilly route and eventually still ended up on the larger road.
-The signs next to the road were completely off, first it said 75 km and then a few kilometers later 55 km.
+We didn't know the exact directions for the hilly route and still ended up on the larger road.
+The signs next to the road were completely off.
+First, it said 75 km, and then a few kilometers later 55 km.
 Repeatedly the same distance was indicated on signs several kilometers apart.
 Unfortunately, the distance seemed to get increasingly larger.

 View along the way.

 It was super hot and with 40 km to go we went into a supermarket.
-We bought ice creams and donut peaches so we would have some energy tot cycle.
-Meanwhile we had already cycled 90 km while we thought we would have to cycle only 100 today.
-We definitely wouldn't be able to arrive in Florence early.
+We bought ice creams and donut peaches so we would have some energy to cycle.
+Meanwhile, we had already cycled 90 km while we thought we would have to cycle only 100 today.
+We definitely wouldn't arrive in Florence early.

-After a few kilometers we already lost directions again, the roads were horrible here.
-We had left the mountains, but now the route was meandering over all sorts of hills, which was even tougher.
+After a few kilometers, we lost directions again, the roads were horrible here.
+We had left the mountains, but now the route was meandering over all sorts of hills, which was even more challenging.
 There were so many roads that it was hard not to get lost.
-At one point there was a sign 'Florence 27 km' and then a bit later 'Florence 28 km'.
+At one point, there was a sign 'Florence 27 km' and then a bit later, 'Florence 28 km'.
 We noticed we were getting closer as the roads got more crowded.
 We had planned to arrive in Florence around 4 o'clock, but it was already passed 6.

-Finally we arrived, but still needed to cycle 5 km through the city to reach the campsite.
-A hundred meter before the campsite we passed the famous Piazza Michelango square with a beautiful view over Florence.
+Finally, we arrived, but we still needed to cycle 5 km through the city to reach the campsite.
+A hundred meters before the campsite, we passed the famous Piazza Michelango square with a beautiful view over Florence.
 We could nicely see the cathedral and the inner city.
 There was a replica of Michelangelo's David and a bunch of touristy stuff.
-I wondered if there would really be a campsite only 100 meters away, or if I had made a mistake in programming the GPS.
+I wondered if there would really be a campsite only 100 meters away or if I had made a mistake in programming the GPS.